sciencePeptideDeck

 The diagnosis matters.
 If you have a legitimate, documented growth hormone deficiency, some insurers will consider coverage for sermorelin as a compounded GH secretagogue.
 Coverage for anti-aging or performance-related use?
 Essentially zero.

-What to tell your doctor: If you want the best shot at insurance coverage, make sure you're being evaluated for genuine GH deficiency — not just "I want to feel better."
+What to tell your doctor: If you want the best shot at insurance coverage for your sermorelin cost, make sure you're being evaluated for genuine GH deficiency — not just "I want to feel better."
 Ask your doctor to document:

 • IGF-1 levels (low baseline supports the diagnosis)